Halifax Pilots

 Contact

 Pilots usually board the vessel by means of the ship’s rope pilot ladder, either alone or in combination with an accommodation ladder, often climbing the side of the vessel for up to 9 m.
 Embarking and disembarking pilots is always risky, and even more so during night navigation and under inclement conditions.
-Once pilots are aboard, they go to the vessel's bridge area where they will have the conduct of the vessel until it has safely transited pilotage waters or is safely secured to the berth.
+Once the pilot is aboard, they go to the vessel's bridge area where they will have the conduct of the vessel until it has safely transited pilotage waters or is safely secured to the berth.

 Halifax